kadmap/kadkit-installer/README.md

 ## License

-This installer is part of the KadMap project and is licensed under the same terms.
+This installer is part of the KadKit project and is licensed under the same terms.